 Thinx were probably the first brand of period pants onto the market.
 A US brand they make their products from nylon or organic cotton and elastane with a gusset of cotton, elastane and PUL.
 Their products are OEKO-TEX certified as being free of many toxins, but recently there’s been concern over the existence of harmful chemicals in Thinx products.
 The company support a range of menstrual charities and non-profits with time and products.
 They don’t mention where their products are made.
 I’ve seen Thinx products on sale in The Hopsack in Dublin 6, who also have an online ordering service.

 Australian brand Modibodi makes period pants and period swimwear.
 Their knickers are made from cotton lycra with a nylon trim and liner of merino, spandex & polyester.
 And their swimwear is made from polyamide lycra with a polyester & nylon trim and a polyester liner.
 Authors of a US based review of period pants stated that ‘Does not contain enough information about the technology used inside their product for us to tell how it’s treated or what it contains’ (Source: Mamavation) They don’t mention where their products are made.
+This brand also do a range of period swimwear.
+I haven’t tried these myself so not sure how reliable they are, but some people swear by them particularly for teenagers.

 Canadian brand Aisle (formerly Luna Pads) was the only brand of period pants found to be free of PFA’s in the Mamavation review of period pants in Jan 2020.
 Their pants are made from Tencel, organic cotton and spandex, recycled poly /organic cotton with a gusset of recycled polyester and organic cotton and thermoplastic polyurethane laminate.
 They don’t state where their products are made.
 This US brand isn’t available to buy in Ireland or from any Irish based reusable e-tailers but they can be bought from UK based e-tailers Earthwise.